ultravioletrs/cube-docs/docs/developer-guide.md

 - **delete:packages** – To delete packages (if cleanup is required).
 - **repo** – Full control of private repositories (required for accessing private repos).

-## Step 1: Clone the `magistrala-ui` Repository
+### Step 1: Clone the `magistrala-ui-new` Repository

-First, clone the private `magistrala-ui` repository, which contains the UI source code:
+First, clone the private `magistrala-ui-new` repository, which contains the UI source code:

 ```bash
 git clone https://github.com/absmach/magistrala-ui-new.git
 cd magistrala-ui-new
 ```

-## Step 2: Customize the UI
+### Step 2: Customize the UI

 Make any necessary changes to the UI, such as updating the theme, font, logos, or favicons.
 Ensure that all required configuration files and assets (like logos and favicons) are in a dedicated directory, such as `~/cube/ui`.
 This directory should include:

 - `config.json` – containing UI settings like theme options, logo configurations, and metadata.
+- `globals.css` – defining global styles, which will be applied to the UI.
-- Logo files (e.g., `defaultLogo.svg` and `altLogo.svg`)
+- Logo files (e.g., `defaultLogo.svg` and `altLogo.svg`) – these will be copied to the `public` directory for use across the application.
-- Favicon files (e.g., `defaultFavicon.svg` and `altFavicon.svg`)
+- Favicon files (e.g., `defaultFavicon.svg` and `altFavicon.svg`) – also stored in the `public` directory.

-- Additional assets and settings as required.
+**Note:** The file names for logo and favicon files do not need to follow a specific naming convention, as long as they have the `.svg` extension.
+The build process will copy all `.svg` files in your configuration directory to the `public` directory.
+However, it’s recommended to use descriptive names (e.g., `defaultLogo.svg`, `altLogo.svg`) for clarity and ease of identification.

-For detailed customization instructions, refer to the [Customization of the UI section](https://github.com/absmach/magistrala-ui-new/tree/main) in the README.
+For detailed customization instructions, refer to the [Customization of the UI section](https://github.com/absmach/magistrala-ui-new/blob/bc3086526451a0247216ac81b4edb4b6f1e2bb02/README.md#customization-of-the-ui) in the README.

-## Step 3: Set the UI Type
+### Step 3: Set the UI Type

 Update the `.env` file in the `magistrala-ui-new` directory to specify the UI type to `cube-ai`: